 The sensory modulation was overwhelming.
-Vegas, to me, seemed to be exactly as shown on television, with flashing lights outside and furious gambling inside.
+Vegas, to me, seemed to be exactly as shown on television.
+Flashing lights outside, furious gambling inside.
 The stress of being new to the board combined with the sensory aspects of Vegas caused me overload during the meeting.

 Sally Ramsey, who was then ASA president, asked for a volunteer to be the ACDD representative to the board.
 I volunteered.
-Part of the job was touring residential facilities and I had already had experience with these, having served three years in just such a place.
-Sally told me she wouldn't allow me.
-When I asked her why, she said (and this was verbatim, and in front of the entire board of ASA), "Because you have no social skills."
+Part of the job was touring residential facilities and I had already had experience, having served three years in just such a place.
+Sally told me she wouldn't allow me do it.
+When I asked her why, she said (verbatim, and in front of the entire board of ASA), "Because you have no social skills."
 Now I had three situations to deal with.
-Not only the stress being new to the board and the sensory overload of Vegas, I now also had Sally's completely uncalled for and completely inappropriate comment.
-I walked out of the board room, found a nice dark corner and again began to cry.
+Not only the stress being new to the board and the sensory overload of Vegas, I now also had Sally's completely uncalled for and inappropriate comment.
+(Not to mention a fine example of her own lack of social skills.)
+It was too much.
+I walked out of the board room, found a nice dark corner and began to cry.

 I have since heard that two members of the board left soon after to find me.
 But they never found me.
 Peter Gerhardt (who was also new to the board at the time) did find me, though.
 And I must have been one sorry sight in his eyes.

-He talked to me and seemed to understand what was going on.
+He talked to me and seemed to understand completely what was going on.
 Since that time, a few people have tried to cause some controversy with him.
 This has always angered me.
 Peter's difficult and controversial decision to walk out of the board meeting created a mutual trust and friendship that exists to this day.
-(Hi, Peter!)

 There is another irony here that I would like to point out.
+This infuriates me.
 I was supposed to be surrounded by the greatest and most knowledgeable advocates for autism in the entire United States.
 Why did they not see what was happening to me?
 Why did they not understand?
-Why did Sally get away with that comment?